ContentMine/getpapers/README.md

 # getpapers
-Get fulltexts or fulltext URLs of papers matching a search query using the EuropePMC API.
+Get fulltexts or fulltext URLs of papers matching a search query using either the EuropePMC or the IEEE API.

 getpapers can fetch article metadata, fulltexts (PDF or XML), and supplementary materials.
-It's designed for use in content mining, but you may find it useful for quickly acquiring large numbers of papers for reading.
+It's designed for use in content mining, but you may find it useful for quickly acquiring large numbers of papers for reading, or for bibliometrics.

 ## Installation